 One of the cornerstones of our sanctuary's success is the invaluable contribution of volunteers.
 We welcome individuals passionate about animal welfare and conservation to join our cause.
 If you're interested in volunteering, you can find our volunteer application on our website.
 Our dedicated volunteers play a crucial role in caring for our animals, tending to tasks like providing water, ensuring a steady supply of hay, attending to the feline residents in our cat room, and maintaining the cleanliness of our barns and stalls.
 Additionally, our volunteers assist with activities such as goat yoga, making each day at the sanctuary an experience.

 Our sanctuary offers a range of events designed to provide visitors with an unforgettable experience.
 Whether you're looking for an educational outing or a heartwarming encounter with our animals, we have something special for everyone.
-Our services include public tours, where you can explore our sanctuary and learn about the animals and their stories.
-For those seeking a more intimate experience, we offer private tours that provide a personalized and in-depth look at our sanctuary.
+Our services include public farm animal husbandry sessions, where you can explore our sanctuary and learn about the animals and their stories.
+For those seeking a more intimate experience, we offer private farm animal husbandry session that provide a personalized and in-depth look at our sanctuary.
 To create lasting memories, we offer private cow cuddling sessions as well as goat and pig cuddling.
 These interactions offer a unique opportunity to connect with our animals.
 Take your time and look through our website.

 In addition to our vegetable cultivation, we also host engaging workshops for both children and adults.
 And for those seeking a unique and joyful experience, we offer the delightful practice of goat yoga.
 To explore more about our offerings, please visit our website at https://organicheirloomsfarm.com & https://horseandgoatyoga.com